gisestek/Home-Assistant-Weather-dependent-car-heater/README.md

 {# Output the calculated start time. #}

 ```
+So:
+Let y represent time_start_delta in minutes, and x represent the temperature (states('number.viimeisin_ulkolampotila')).
+y=(x−10)⋅5.5
+y=(x−10)⋅5.5
+Key Points:
+x is the temperature (e.g., range of values like −20−20 to 4040).
+y is the time delta in minutes.

 After a morning when i didn't get temperature reading of the ruuvitag and it's value was "unavailable" i made a number helper (number.viimeisin_ulkolampotila) to store last known temperature.
 Extra added redundancy was implemented in the helper in form of few if-statements
 ```jinja2
 {% if states('sensor.ruuvitag_2b8c_temperature') != 'unavailable' %}